Call for Concern - Martha's rule

 Second opinions - If you would like a second opinion on an aspect of treatment you or your relative is receiving then please speak to the medical team about this.
 Call for Concern are not able to offer support in this process.

-Essential nursing care - This is best delivered by the nursing team caring for you or your loved one.
-You can also ask to speak to the nurse in charge, ward leader or matron if you have concerns regarding this element of you or your loved one’s care.
+Nursing care: It is essential that you speak to the nurse in charge, ward leader or matron if you have concerns regarding nursing care.
 This may include concerns around personal care, food or facilities.

-Pat ient Advice and Liaison Team (PALS) - The PALS Team offer an impartial and confidential service.
-They can listen to concerns and help resolve them informally, as well as providing information about organisations offering help and support in a range of areas.
+Patient Advice and Liaison Team (PALS) - The PALS Team offer an impartial and confidential service. confidential service.
+They can listen to concerns and help resolve problems, as well as providing information about organisations offering help and support for a range of situations.
 They can also explain the procedure for making a formal complaint.

 You can email the team at ch-tr.PALS@nhs.net or phone on 020 8401 3210.
 Opening hours are 10am — 4pm Monday to Friday (excluding Bank Holidays).